 Marketing Costs for New Real Estate Agents

-It can be a career death knell to allocate nothing to marketing until you get a commission, as it may be too late by then.
-If you're disciplined at money management and don't already owe a lot, debt is a reasonable tool for this purpose.
-A certain credit card limit amount can be allocated to marketing, and that amount can be budgeted over the first year.
-If you want to cease using the debt when commissions are coming in, that's good, but keep to the marketing spending plan out of the commissions.
+It can be a career death knell to allocate nothing to marketing until you build commissions, as it may be too late.
+If you're a disciplined money manager and don't carry a lot of debt, borrowing is a reasonable tool for this purpose.
+A certain amount of spending from a credit card or other small revolving loan can be allocated to marketing during the first year.
+Stopping use of that debt when commissions come in is likely a good decision, though be sure to continue to allocate a similar marketing spend from the commissions.